Faultify/Faultify/Benchmark/README.md

 - Both stryker and faultify have the same ammount of mutations and the same score.
 - With this particular project stryker is faster when 1-2 testrunners are configured.
   Faultify becomes significant faster when more then 2 test runners are configured.
-- On a larger project with `259 mutations` it took Faultify 55 seconds, which is `0,21` mutations a second.
-Where as for stryker it ook about `150` seconds which is `0,58` per second.
+- On a larger project with `259 mutations` it took Faultify 55 seconds, which is `0,21` seconds for a mutation.
+Where as for stryker it ook about `150` seconds which is `0,58` seconds per mutation.
 This is a speed increasement of about `58%`.